 Chuuby is an orange and white bird created just for this attraction and makes his appearance both at the beginning and end of the ride.
 Look for him entertaining guests above the train tunnel.

 The song “Nothing Can Stop Us Now” was created for Mickey and Minnie’s Runaway Railway and is a serious earworm!
-While heavily featured in the ride’s preshow (which is currently suspended due to our current global situation), you will still hear it throughout the experience.
+It is heavily featured in the ride’s preshow, but you will also hear it throughout the experience.

 Is Mickey and Minnie’s Runaway Railway on your to-do list?
 Let us know in the comments!